-The following digital battlefield visualizations show the Alamo Battlefield as it appeared in 1836, juxtaposed with how the same space appears today.
-These visualizations can be viewed on your smart phone, tablet or computer.
+Explore digital battlefield visualizations to see the Alamo Battlefield as it appeared in 1836, juxtaposed with how the same space looks today.
+You can view these visualizations on your smart phone, tablet, or computer.